jkjamies/weatherApp/README.md

    ViewModel tests were omitted just due to the simplicity and had less value than some others (could also benefit from a base ViewModel class with similar functionality in one place).
 A fake repository could also be created for ViewModel testing.
 Navigation testing is using network and should fake/mock instead.
+   Compose testing could be added, but the navigation test shows the use of the test compose rule, and the screens are quite basic at this time (see: https://developer.android.com/jetpack/compose/testing).

  - There are some KDocs, but more could be added if dokka were a goal in the future.